 Case #2: PHK-OFSEP ≠ PHK-SHS: the subject does not exist before

 The subject selection tab will be disabled and a new subject creation page will be open.
 The Sex and the Birth Date fields will be prefilled with the elements in the upload-job.xml file and are not modifiable.
-The user will be asked to enter a Common Name as the PID-SHS.
+PID-SHS will be calculated automatically as described earlier.
 The PHK-OFSEP and the 10 hash values will be saved in the database of the SHS.

 Both of these two cases need no more local anonymization in SHS as the patient was already correctly anonymized by the SU.